datastax/dsbulk/changelog/README.md

 - [improvement] DAT-78: Generate template file for users.
 - [bug] DAT-122: Operation.log file is not created inside operation directory.
 - [improvement] DAT-124: Java process should exit with non-zero status in case of error.
+- [improvement] DAT-116: Log errors to stderr, not stdout.